-"Existing combustion turbine" means a combustion turbine for which the Ministry received an original application for permission before [date to align with filing of amendments to Ontario Regulation 1/17 (Registrations Under Part II.2 of the Act - Activities Requiring Assessment of Air Emissions) made under the Environmental Protection Act if approved and filed with the Registrar of Regulations for Ontario] and includes those that subsequently seek an amendment to the permission granted as a result of the original application that have been subject to a physical or operational change which is intended to decrease the emission rate of nitrogen oxides (i.e., grams per second at the maximum power output capacity).
+"Existing combustion turbine" means a combustion turbine for which the Ministry received an original application for permission before July 1, 2021 and includes those that subsequently seek an amendment to the permission granted as a result of the original application that have been subject to a physical or operational change which is intended to decrease the emission rate of nitrogen oxides (i.e., grams per second at the maximum power output capacity).
 For clarity, this definition applies to a combustion turbine that has been subject to routine maintenance (e.g., replacement of turbine blades) or a physical or operational change that is intended to increase the thermal efficiency without increasing the emissions of nitrogen oxides (e.g., by recovering more heat from the exhaust gases).